 What will the in-house IP Team of 2025 look like?
 What should it look like?

-Today Rouse Consultancy is launching a series looking at how in-house IP will change and will need to change as the businesses they serve, the environment in which those businesses operate and the IP service provider landscape all change around them.
+Today Rouse Consultancy is launching a series looking at how in-house IP teams will change and will need to change as the businesses they serve, the environment in which those businesses operate and the IP service provider landscape all change around them.

-We will be asking this question through the lens of retail brand owning multi-national corporations (MNCs).
+We will be asking this question through the lens of consumer brand owning multi-national corporations (MNCs).
 Today, two-thirds of the world’s top 100 brands come from the US and EU.
 That will change too, and we will also be looking at what lessons western MNCs must learn from Chinese and other developing market MNCs.